shopwareLabs/php-extension-nix-cache/README.md

-# Generates for PHP extensions pre-built macOS caches
+# Generates for PHP extensions macOS caches

 This repository runs every day two times to generate Cachix caches for PHP extensions.